aatack/Qualia/README.md

 # Qualia

-A proof-of-concept system for describing data that should be derived from internal state, then running updates to that internal state and propagating any required changes throughout.
+A proof-of-concept system for computing data from stored state, then running updates to that state and propagating any required changes throughout.
-Broadly this works in a similar way to React, except it can be used for any arbitrary data structure rather than being tied explicitly to the DOM.
+Broadly this works in a similar way to React, except it can be used for any arbitrary data structure rather than being tied to the DOM.

 ## Example